 Born in Porto in 1835, Maria Adelaide grew up in a local boarding school, and then in a convent in a nearby city, Vila Nova de Gaia.
 It was there she contracted tuberculosis, something plenty blamed on the strict closure and the very humid building, right on the riverside.
-Eventually, her condition became so serious, her doctors advised her to leave the convent and move back to Porto.
-She did so, but still the move wasn’t enough, and her condition worsened yet again – this time, the doctors recommended a move to a seaside area “with plenty of pines and eucalyptuses”.
+Eventually, her condition became so serious that her doctors advised her to leave the convent and move back to Porto.
+She did so, but still the move wasn’t enough, and her condition worsened yet again.
+This time, the doctors recommended a move to a seaside area “with plenty of pines and eucalyptuses.”

 Her blameless life came to a halt in 1885, when a sudden cold aggravated her fragile health condition.
-Maria Adelaide was buried in the local cemetery, in Arcozelo, where both her and her story laid undisturbed for the next thirty years.
+Maria Adelaide was buried in the local cemetery, in Arcozelo, where both she and her story lay undisturbed for the next thirty years.

 Fast-forward to 1916, when the plot where she’d been buried was sold to a new owner – and most particularly, when the removal of the coffin revealed, much to the gravedigger’s surprise, an incorrupt body, the clothes intact, exhaling “a strong scent of roses.”
 The men in charge determined that the body should be washed in chemicals and buried in a common grave – a rather pragmatic solution.
 Unsurprisingly though, this plan couldn’t be kept secret, and what followed was a series of small conflicts between the authorities and the locals which eventually culminated in the invasion of the cemetery by the population during the Sunday mass.
 The enthusiasm was such that the coffin was allegedly brought back to the surface in a few minutes – with the body inside it, still incorrupt.